Universal Pensioner Benefits: Post Budget Update

 nations.
 We do, however, seem to suffer from particularly low economic productivity in

-UK, partly due to lack of investment in new technology (see recent article
+UK.
+This is partly due to union-driven retention of outdated and inefficient working practices, and lack of investment in new technology (see recent article

 on how this has happened and why it's important).